 Medicare had its beginnings in 1945 with President Truman’s call to Congress to create legislation establishing a national health insurance plan.
 Two decades of debate ensued, with opponents warning of the dangers of “socialized medicine”.
 By the end of Truman’s administration, he had backed off from a plan of universal coverage, but administrators in the Social Security system and others had begun to focus on the idea of a program aimed at insuring Social Security beneficiaries.
 During the next fifteen years public hearings were held and several proposals were considered by the House of Representatives, but the issue was not on the forefront until 1960 when private insurers increasingly raised premium rates and/or reduced benefits in order to meet the rising cost of health and hospital care.
 Available policies became too expensive and/or inadequate for older adults living on fixed incomes.

 Since its enactment in 1965, Medicare has been revised several times by Congress to increase coverage.
-In 1972 coverage was extended to disabled beneficiaries in receipt of SSDI and to those with end stage renal disease.
+In 1972 coverage was extended to disabled beneficiaries in receipt of SSDI, although only after 24 months of entitlement to SSDI cash benefits, and to those with end stage renal disease.
 It also began to place limitations on the definition of reasonable costs and charges in order to gain some control over program spending.
 In 1973 it was expanded once again to cover certain persons who elect to buy into the Medicare program.
 During the ensuing years the original services covered by Medicare was expanded to include chiropractic services, speech and physical therapy, hospice care, mammograms, and more.

 The Balanced Budget Act of 1997 slowed the rate of growth in payments to providers and established new payment system for certain categories of providers.
 It also established the Medicare+Choice program (Medicare Part C), now known as Medicare Advantage, which expanded managed care plan options for beneficiaries and changed the way most of these plans were paid.